What Everybody Ought To Know About WP Blog Rocket

 Quick Summary of WP Blog Rocket

-Pros: Easy to use.
+The Good: Easy to use.
 Great statistics.
 Simple A/B testing with no effort.

-Cons: Doesn’t cookie the user so results can be skewed.
+The Bad: Doesn’t cookie the user so results can be skewed.
 Titles can make no sense without editing.

-Our Recommendation: If your titles suck and you need some help, and want to test them properly, I do recommend WP Blog Rocket.
+The Bottom Line: If your titles suck and you need some help, and want to test them properly, I do recommend WP Blog Rocket.
 It's not a perfect plugin, but there is a lot of time for it to mature.

 Would you like to know 2 areas where most content marketers fail?